-What Owning 85% of The U.S. Economy Means #sheownsit by @1000Girlfriends
+What Owning 85% of The U.S. Economy Means

-by Kathy Scott | Featured Contributor
+by Kathy Scott

 The image below is the Advisory Board for Metamorphic Ventures.
-Here’s what the company says about their advisors: “We are very proud of our advisor group and they are a fundamental part of Metamorphic’s strategy to help you accelerate your business.
+Here’s what the company says about their advisors: “We are very proud of our advisor group, and they are a fundamental part of Metamorphic’s strategy to help you accelerate your business.
 A day doesn’t go by that we don’t connect one of our entrepreneurs with one of our advisors.
 Click on a image below to view more details.”

 metamorphic ventures